spryker/spryker-docs/docs/scos/dev/upgradability-services/evaluator-tool-overview.md

 We attuned the third-party tools to Spryker, so the e[valuation tool checks that your code is up to date both with the industry and Spryker specific standards.

-The evaluation tool provides you with informative output about your code.
+The Evaluator tool provides you with informative output about your code.
 If all the checks you’ve run are successful, the tool returns a success message.

 Example of a successful evaluation: